Synvya/sdk/README.md

         debug_mode=True
     )

-    agent.print_response("Publish the merchant information and tell me the event id used")
+    agent.print_response("Publish the merchant information and tell me full URL where I can find it")
     ```
 5. Export your OpenAI key and optionally a Nostr private key before running the code
     ```